raito-io/raito-io.github.io/docs/cloud/details/identity/identity_stores_create.md

 {: .info }
-> ℹ️ To add a identity store, you need the have `Admin` role in Raito.
+> ℹ️ To add a identity store, you need to have the global `Admin` role in Raito.
 See [User Management](/docs/cloud/admin/user_management) for more information on roles in Raito.

 Once the identity store is created, you will be the default owner.
 You can assign additional owners to make changes when necessary.